Multi-Task Learning with Shared Encoder for Non-Autoregressive Machine Translation: Why Shared Encoder?

 The AT and NAT models referred to in the following experiments are \textsc{Transformer} and \textsc{Mask-Predict}.
 We train the models on the WMT14 English$\Rightarrow$German dataset, and the details of the experiments are introduced in the Appendix.

-\subsection{Probing Tasks}
+\paragraph{Probing Tasks}

 Probing tasks~\cite{conneau2018probing} can quantitatively measure the linguistic knowledge embedded in the model representation.
+We follow \newcite{wang2019self} to set model configurations.
 The experimental results are depicted in Table~\ref{tab:probing}.

 Table~\ref{tab:probing} shows the AT and NAT encoders capture different linguistic properties of source sentences.
 We observe that on average, the NAT model captures more surface features but less semantic features than the AT model.
 For example, on the sentence length prediction (SeLen) task, NAT models significantly outperform AT models since the sentence length prediction is a key component in NAT models.
-However, for sentence modification (SoMo) and coordinate clauses invertion (CoIn) tasks, the AT model outperforms the NAT model by a large margin.
-The linguistic probing results reveal that AT and NAT models capture different linguistic properties, which thereby leaves space for the encoder sharing structure.